iilab/iilab.github.io/_posts/news/2015-03-27-nix-osx-haskellng-hakyll.md

-I've recently started to look into learning Haskell and have been in the books for a few months, so didn't yet have to experience the practical side of what comes with the workflow of working with Haskell.
+I've recently started to learn Haskell and have been in the books for a few months, so didn't yet have to experience the practical side of what comes with the workflow of working with Haskell.

 I decided to try getting my hands dirty with a simple project, migrating the iilab website to the Haskell static site generator [Hakyll](http://jaspervdj.be/hakyll/).
 In this post I look at how I setup my development environment, and hope to ease the pain for others that are used to the simple ```npm install``` style workflows by looking at the latest in how to deal with Haskell dependency problems also known as "cabal hell".